patrick-tssn/Awesome-Colorful-LLM/Vision/Video.md

 | -------------------------------------------------------- | ------------------- | ------- | ----- | -------- | ----------- | ----------- |
 | [Video-Bench](https://github.com/PKU-YuanGroup/Video-Bench) | MC (general domain) | mixture |       |          |             |             |

+## Metrics

+- [Common Metrics on Video Quality](https://github.com/JunyaoHu/common_metrics_on_video_quality), You can easily calculate FVD, PSNR, SSIM, LPIPS for evaluating the quality of generated or predicted videos.

 ## Projects & Tools

 - [VideoDB](https://github.com/video-db/StreamRAG), It enables developers to: 1) Upload multiple videos to create a library or collection; 2) Search across these videos and get real-time video responses or compilations; 3) Publish your searchable collection on the ChatGPT store; 4) Receive summarized text answers (RAG); 5) Gain key insights from specific videos (e.g. "Top points from episode 31").